open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Hooks.Otel/README.md

 ## Migration Guide

 As of OpenFeature .NET SDK version 2.7.0, OpenTelemetry hooks are now included natively in the SDK and this contrib library is no longer needed.
+The native hooks have also been updated to match the latest version of the OpenTelemetry semantic conventions.
 Follow these steps to migrate:

 ### 1. Update Dependencies